Managing Cancer as a Chronic Illness

 - Depression can often be treated and treatment usually works well.

-- Improving your physical symptoms and taking action will probably make your mood better.
+- Improving your physical symptoms and taking action will probably help make your mood better.

-Anxiety and clinical depression can be treated many ways, including medicine, psychotherapy, or both.
+Anxiety and depression can be treated many ways, including medicine, psychotherapy, or both.
 These treatments can help a person feel better and improve the quality of their life.
-Please see our document called Anxiety, Fear, and Depression to learn more about this.
+Please see Anxiety, Fear, and Depression to learn more about this.

 Support in any form allows you to talk about your feelings and develop coping skills.
 Studies have shown that many people who take part in support groups have a better quality of life, including better sleep and appetite.

 A support group can be a powerful tool for both patients and families.
 Talking with others who are in situations like yours can help ease loneliness.
 Others who have had the same experiences may also share ideas that might help you.
 Contact your American Cancer Society to find out about sources of support in your area.

 Types of support

 You can find support programs in many different formats, such as one-on-one counseling, group counseling, and support groups.

 Counseling.
 You may enjoy a personal connection with a counselor who can give you one-on-one attention and encouragement.
 It’s important to find a counselor who has had some training and experience in taking care of people with cancer.
 Your cancer care team is the best way to get names of counselors in your area.
 Another resource, the American Psychosocial Oncology Society (APOS), can connect you to a counselor, too.
 If you see a counselor and don’t feel comfortable or safe talking with that person, call APOS at 1-866-276-7443 and ask for other names.
 They also have a lot of useful information online at www.apos-society.org.